 Say g’day and get to know your neighbours

-Check out our conversation starter tips list.
-Encourage people to leave their mobile number with older residents so they have someone to contact in an emergency.
+Encourage people to leave their mobile number with older residents so they have someone to nearby contact in an emergency.
 Neighbour Day connection or calling cards are an easy way to do this.